YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-HEXLOCATION*

 Specifies a hexadecimal offset with the file header.
-If -VALUE is specified, YottaDB/GT.M puts it at that location.
+If -VALUE is specified, YottaDB puts it at that location.

 Use only with: -FILEHEADER